 Time for a change.

 For example, let’s us just have a look precisely twelve months ago, when Object 268 v4 was already being tested behind closed doors and many, if not all, Community Contributors took to Wargaming and said: the tank is broken and overpowered.
 Their response was as expected: “You have never played the vehicle, you do not know how it will do on the live server.”.
 But shortly after it was released, the tank was dominating the battlefields wreaking havoc everywhere it would be and a lot of players just decided to take a break from the game.
-As usual, it took the usual six months to get it sorted and by then the damage was done.
+As usual, it took six months to get it sorted and by then the damage was done.

 Let’s take it a step further, Type 5 Heavy, how long has this specific vehicle been tormenting the lives of so many players?
-Let’s take it another one, SPG rework, how did Wargaming fix the issue?
+Let’s take it another one, SPG reworks, how did Wargaming fix the issue?
 They tested one, let that number sink in, one new mechanic/version of the SPG’s and released it to the live server.
 I could go on, but I think you now understand my point.

 The reason why I’ve decided to write this article it’s because I wanted to share a video with you from Will “Quickbaby” Frampton, the number one Community Contributor in World of Tanks EU.
-Even if you aren’t a fan of his content, give it a look because he hit the nail with this video.
+Even if you aren’t a fan of his content, give it a view because he hit the nail with this video.

-In short, Wargaming has made the last two years a disaster for World of Tanks, the game is far worse than it was before and if the community doesn’t make a stand for it, I fear we won’t have a game to play in a few years.
-Let me know your thoughts, what you dislike the most about the game and what would you do to fix it?
+In short, Wargaming has made the last two years a disaster for World of Tanks, the game is far worse than it was before and if the community doesn’t take a stand for it, I fear we won’t have a game to play in a few years and it will just get worse and worse.